 During the time of discovery, hot springs were very popular in Europe.
 Canada had a boom in tourism due to this, The discovery of the springs is also the main reason the Canadian Government bought the land and made it a national park.
 Today, Banff Upper Hot Springs is the last one of the nine hot springs open to the public.

-Visiting the Hot Springs
+Natural Hot Springs Pools

-For years, people have been traveling to the hot springs to soak in the magical, natural waters and was the spark for Canada’s first national park.
+For years, people have been traveling to the hot springs to soak in the magical, natural waters, and was the spark for Canada’s first national park.
 Water temperatures range from 81 degrees Fahrenheit in the spring, all the way to 116 degrees Fahrenheit in the winter, but average around 98-104 degrees Fahrenheit for most of the year.

 The water contains natural minerals such as sulfate, sodium, bicarbonate, calcium, and magnesium, answering the questions as to why they have ‘healing powers.’
 Soaking in the Upper hot springs is one of the oldest and greatest traditions when visiting Banff National Park and is considered a ‘must see’ attraction in Canada.